-Wellness tourism is projected to grow by 9.1% annually through 2017, a growth rate that is nearly 50% higher than that of overall global tourism.23

-Wellness tourism will grow rapidly over the coming years, responding to the rising consumer interest in wellness principles and lifestyle currently underway around the world.
+Wellness tourism is projected to grow by 9.1% annually through 2017, a growth rate that is nearly 50% higher than that of overall global tourism.23 wellness principles and lifestyle currently underway around the world.
 Wellness tourism expenditures are projected to grow to \$678.5 billion in 2017, rising from 14% to 16% of the total global tourism market.
 Wellness tourism trips are projected to grow by 8.5% annually, to 790.3 million trips in 2017.